 We believe it is very important for prospective volunteers to clearly understand the program criteria to ensure a mutual match for both the volunteer and North York General Hospital (NYGH).
 Kindly review the program requirements and confirm you can meet the programs expectations prior to beginning the application process.

 Age — You must be 16 years of age or older to apply to our Volunteer Program.
 Please note that we have very limited volunteer roles available evenings or weekends, making it challenging to accommodate high school students during the academic year.
-Students interested in volunteering may want to explore the Co-operative Education Program.
+Students interested in volunteering may want to explore the Co-operative Education Program (see information at the bottom of this page).

 Time commitment — All volunteers must commit to volunteering for a minimum of one year.
 Your volunteer shift will be four hours once a week and it will always be on the same day, at the same time, in the same assigned area.
 Volunteering on a weekly basis is a huge responsibility.
 Please reflect on your availability and ensure this is a commitment you can make!